DhiaHan/Images-to-document-converter/README.md

 (One time steps)

+1. Make sure you have python installed on your device.

-1. Clone the repository, using :
+2. Clone the repository, using :

 ```
 git clone https://github.com/DhiaHan/Images-to-document-converter

 ```
-2. Go to the repository folder, open cmd/terminal and type :
+3. Go to the repository folder, open cmd/terminal and type :

 ```
 pip3 install -r requirements.txt